Mosques in Phuket

 Let's start with the south of Phuket island.
 I have driven past the entrance to this mosque (below) in Rawai many times, but never stopped.

 (above) Nurut Diniya Mosque between Chalong and Rawai.

 And just a little close to Rawai, a side street down to the sea.
 I had never been down here before.

 (above) Aowalul Hidayah Mosque by the sea.
 Very nice!

 There is one more mosque in the backroads between Rawai and Naiharn beaches, but otherwise the whole south of Phuket (Chalong, Kata, Karon, Naiharn) has no other mosques that I know of.

 Patong - the biggest, baddest, most touristy part of Phuket.
 Nightlife, hotels, bars, sea, sun, sand and .. mosques?
-Many years ago (around the year 2000) I lived in a now-demolished apartment at the north end of Patong, with a Muslim restaurant over the street and a mosque just a couple of hundred meters away.
-Yes, Patong has a Muslim community too.
+Many years ago (around the year 2000) I lived in a (now-demolished) apartment at the north end of Patong, with a Muslim restaurant over the street and a mosque just a couple of hundred meters away.
+Yes, crazy Patong has a Muslim community too.
 A new mosque was built a few years ago, I think it was completed in about 2011.

 (above) Patong mosque is located by the main road out of Patong on the north side of town.